What are Smart Contracts?

 There are certain advantages of Auditing Smart Contracts such as:

-- For running the code efficiently
+- Code optimization for running the code efficiently

 - Authorization reinforcement

 The need of application security has increased with the introduction of Smart contracts.
 We help companies in creating compelling and secure Smart Contract codes.

 We perform code audits for organizations by reviewing their smart contracts code and writing each and every issue detected in an actionable report.
 This includes potential code problems, security recommendations as well as general analysis.

 After the complete analysis, our developers review claims and fix the application code using industry-standard security patterns and best practices.

 Techracers Blockhchain team was given the task of performing the Peculium Smart Contract Security Audit.
 Peculium is a savings management platform that utilizes blockchain technology for savings management by deploying immutable smart contracts on Ethereum blockchain.
 It provides effective savings management solutions for individuals, brokers, and enterprises as per the underlying value of crypto-assets.